BradWoodMacLean/Abortion_Support_Thermostatic_Test/README.md

-# Abortion_Support_Thermostatic_Test
-**Supplementary material for "Shifting the Needle: Abortion Support and Policy Feedback Loops A Test of the Thermostatic Model of Public Opinion" (2024).**
+# Supplementary material for "Shifting the Needle: Abortion Support and Policy Feedback Loops A Test of the Thermostatic Model of Public Opinion" (2024)

 This repository contains the following:
 - A copy of the General Social Survey 2021